mineshmathew/IndicSceneTextRendering/README.md

-# UnicodeFonts_IndicScripts
+# Generating Synthetic Word Images for training Indian Scripts Scene Text OCR

-This collection was compiled for a reserach project.
-No commercial interests involved
+## Discalimer
-###### Copyrights is witht he original developers of the fonts.
+The font  collection was compiled for a reserach project.
+No commercial interests involved Copyrights of the fonts is with the   original developers of the fonts.
 Please check if the font is free to use if you want to use it